University of Miami logo

 Rosenstiel School of Marine, Atmospheric, and Earth Science

-Situated on Virginia Key, it is the only subtropical marine and atmospheric research institute in the continental U.S. and home to the world's largest hurricane simulation tank.
+Situated on Virginia Key, it is the only subtropical marine and atmospheric research institute in the continental U.S., housing the world's largest hurricane simulation tank.

 ⚖️